I really love a good sweet and sour pork! This popular Chinese dish is incredibly delicious and the sauce is perfectly balanced.

-While the saucy and crispy pork is the main star here, my personal favorite is the fresh pineapple.
-It really adds a refreshing sweetness and layers of complex flavors!
+While the saucy and crispy pork is the main star, my favorite part is the fresh pineapple.
+It really adds freshness and texture!
+So next time you’re tempted to order takeout, try making it at home!
+So good.

-If there’s one Chinese dish I really like, it’s sweet and sour pork.
-While this is a popular takeout dish in the US, this style of sauce is widely used in several Chinese dishes.
+If there’s one Chinese dish I really like, it’s sweet and sour pork!
+While this is a popular takeout dish, this style of sauce is widely used in several Chinese dishes.
 I love sweet and sour everything!

 This dish, in particular, is popular in Cantonese cuisine.
-My family is Cantonese, so I grew up eating this quite often.
-And today, I’m sharing my dad’s homemade sweet and sour pork recipe!
-My dad is a professional chef, and I can say that his recipe is simply THE best.
-It’s got the perfect flavor balance, which is often hard to get with sweet and sour sauce.
+And today, I’m sharing my dad’s homemade sweet and sour pork recipe.
+He is a professional Cantonese chef, and I think his recipe is one of THE BEST out there!

-The perfect way to serve sweet and sour pork is with steamed jasmine rice to soak up all that saucy goodness, but feel free to pair with my Shrimp Lo Mein or my Golden Fried Rice as well.
+The perfect way to serve sweet and sour pork is with steamed jasmine rice to soak up all that saucy goodness, but feel free to pair with my Char Siu Pork, Shrimp Lo Mein or my Golden Fried Rice for a family-style dinner!

 Looking for more stir fry recipes?
-Try my Black Pepper Chicken!
+Try my Black Pepper Chicken or Beef Chow Fun!

 Why we love making sweet and sour pork at home:

-- Crispy, saucy pork: The cornstarch coating and double-frying method ensure that the pork is extra crispy on the outside while tender in the center.
-This is perfect for soaking all that sauce without making it soggy.
+- Crispy, saucy pork: The cornstarch coating and double-frying method ensure that the pork is extra crispy, making it perfect for soaking all that sauce without getting soggy.

-- Perfect balance: While most sauces can be overpowering, this one is not.
-My dad’s sweet and sour sauce recipe has the perfect balance of both.
+- Perfect balance: While most sauces can be overpowering, this one is not!
+My dad’s sauce recipe has the perfect balance of both.

 - Fresh pineapple, bell peppers, and onions bring vibrant colors and a satisfying crunch, adding vibrant colors and texture.